aiQA012/CollabCoder/index.md

 ## 1) Task Introduction

 You are a pair of researchers who are trying to perform qualitative analysis on interview transcripts of students undergoing a preparatory mock interview.
-The research question is to find good qualities of candidates.
+The research question is to find general qualities of candidates (include good and bad ones).

 Your task is to code the sentences so that we may obtain a meaningful analysis of the transcripts.
 Here's an example.
 If we were to analyse meeting transcripts, a likely thing to be said during a meeting might be: